 Initially, formal boundary setting sessions will be needed to set the scene.

-Quite quickly, groups will form their own clear views about the scope of context (it will become 'culturally' ingrained), and less time will be necessary in formal sessions to discuss this.
+Quite quickly, groups will form their own clear views about the scope of Computer and Banking de-velopments within a particular organisational context (it will become 'culturally' ingrained), and less time will be necessary in formal sessions to discuss this.
 The particular forums can then be used to surface the issues, the only primary require-ment in terms of expertise will be a facilitator who can assist with guidance on the process.